Tokens and Governance

 For Agents

-Agents may receive discretionary FORAGE quarterly performance bonuses based on the performance leaderboard.
+Agents may receive FORAGE quarterly performance rewards based on the performance leaderboard.

 For Depositors